-Most of the Arctic Ocean is covered with sea ice which varies in extend and thickness on annual and interannual scales with a decrease in ice coverage over the recent deacade.
+Most of the Arctic Ocean is covered with sea ice which varies in extend and thickness on annual and interannual scales with a distinct decrease in ice coverage during the recent decades as mentioned above.

 Armitage et al (2016) performed an EOF analysis of monthly retracked ENVISAT data to inspect the dominant model of seasonal and nonseasonal Artic SSH variability.
 They first computed the EOF on the full SSH and concluded that the leading two model account for 62.6% of the variance.
 They next removed the mean seasonal cycle and re-performed the EOF analysis on the non-seasonal SSH variability.
 The result is shown in Figure 9.3.X1